flowjs/flow.js/README.md

 * `testChunks` Make a GET request to the server for each chunks to see if it already exists.
 If implemented on the server-side, this will allow for upload resumes even after a browser crash or even a computer restart.
 (Default: `true`)
 * `preprocess` Optional function to process each chunk before testing & sending.
 Function is passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
 (Default: `null`)
 * `generateUniqueIdentifier` Override the function that generates unique identifiers for each file.
 (Default: `null`)
 * `maxChunkRetries` The maximum number of retries for a chunk before the upload is failed.
 Valid values are any positive integer and `undefined` for no limit.
-(Default: `undefined`)
+(Default: `0`)
 * `chunkRetryInterval` The number of milliseconds to wait before retrying a chunk on a non-permanent error.
 Valid values are any positive integer and `undefined` for immediate retry.
 (Default: `undefined`)
 * `progressCallbacksInterval` The time interval in milliseconds between progress reports.
 Set it to 0 to handle each progress callback.
 (Default: `500`)